sunanmau5/sunan-markdown-resume/resume.md

 Mar 2021 - Oct 2022, Berlin, Germany

-- Designed and implemented several operational dashboards within marta's internal application.
+- Designed and implemented several operational dashboards within marta's internal application, resulting in improved data visibility and more efficient decision-making processes.
-- Designed and implemented "Families in Matching" and "Caregivers in Matching" features to expedite the pairing of families with caregivers.
+- Designed and developed several features to speed up the pairing of families with caregivers and enhance the quality of the matches.
-- Implemented a caregiver feedback system to enhance service quality and gather actionable insights.
+- Implemented a feedback system to enhance service quality and gather actionable insights.
 - Managed and maintained the Finite State Machine, vital for the application's business logic.
 - Developed a Daily KPI dashboard, supplied via a cron job, to monitor and report performance metrics.